113ll3/Ibmclouddocscli/idt/local_debug.md

 	* [VSCode](https://marketplace.visualstudio.com/items?itemName=donjayamanne.javadebugger){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon")
 	* JDK command line: `jdb -attach <host:port>`

-## Node.js application debugging
+## Node.js app debugging
 {: #idt-node-debug}

-Steps to enable the debugging tool for a Node.js application:
+Steps to enable the debugging tool for a Node.js app:

-1. From your application project's root directory, run the following command:
+1. From your app project's root directory, run the following command:
   ```
   ibmcloud dev debug
   ```
   {: codeblock}

-2. Connecting the debugger to your application:
+2. Connecting the debugger to your app:
 	* [VSCode](https://blog.docker.com/2016/07/live-debugging-docker/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon")
 	* [WebStorm](https://blog.alexseifert.com/2016/10/25/debugging-node-js-in-a-docker-container-with-webstorm/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon")

 <!--
-## Swift application debugging - content from mike tunnicliffe
+## Swift app debugging - content from mike tunnicliffe
 {: #swift}

-Steps to enable debug for a Swift application:
+Steps to enable debug for a Swift app:

-1. On the App server (or system where the Swift application will execute), you should start the 'lldb server':
+1. On the App server (or system where the Swift app will execute), you should start the 'lldb server':
  - `lldb-server platform -->
 <!-- listen <port number>`
-2. On the App server, build the Kitura-based server application using the debug configuration:
+2. On the App server, build the Kitura-based server app using the debug configuration:
  - `swift build debug`
-3. On the App server, start the Kitura-based server application:
+3. On the App server, start the Kitura-based server app:
  - `./build/debug/Kitura-Starter`
 4. On the client system (also known as the host system), start the 'lldb client':
  - `lldb`